Meadowsys/wiwi/bindings/pony/README.md

 ## how to use

 You need to build the bindings lib first.
-You can do so by `cd`ing into the `bindings` dir, then running `cargo build --release --lib`, to build the static lib (it gets placed in the `target` dir in the root of the repo (workspace))
+You can do so by `cd`ing into the `bindings` dir, then running `cargo build --release --lib --features all`, to build the static lib (it gets placed in the `target` dir in the root of the repo (workspace))

 You then need to tell `ponyc` where to find the bindings package during compilation.
 You can do that in one of two ways: